Auwate/taskmanager/README.md

 ## /api/tasks/{TASK_ID} - DELETE

-Deletes the task from the database based on the ID you provide
+Deletes and returns the task from the database, based on the ID you provide